Klodian Duro: Early career

 Duro began his professional career in 1996 with Elbasani, making his debut in the 1996–97 Albanian National Championship, where he played 13 matches as the team finished 13th after the final phase.
-In the following season, the 1997–98 Albanian National Championship, he became a regular starter, appearing in 31 out of 34 league matches and scoring 7 goals, helping Elbasani to finish in 6th place.
+In the following season, the 1997–98 Albanian National Championship, he made 31 out of 34 league appearances and scored 7 goals, helping Elbasani finish in 6th place.

-In 1998, Duro transferred to Tirana, where he became a key player during the 1998–99 Albanian National Championship.
-He made 27 appearances from 30 possible matches and scored once, contributing to Tirana’s championship title and qualification for the Champions League first qualifying round of the following season.
-He also featured in the 1998–99 Albanian Cup final, played on 22 May 1999 against Vllaznia, where Tirana triumphed after a penalty shoot-out.
-In the decisive series, Tirana scored three of their four penalties — with Duro himself missing one — while Vllaznia failed to convert any of their three first attempts.
+In 1998, Duro transferred to Tirana, where he made 27 appearances from 30 possible matches and scored once during the 1998–99 Albanian National Championship.
+Tirana won the championship title and qualified for the Champions League first qualifying round of the following season.
+He also featured in the 1998–99 Albanian Cup final, played on 22 May 1999 against Vllaznia, a match decided by a penalty shoot-out.
+Tirana scored three of their four penalties — with Duro missing one — while Vllaznia failed to convert their first three attempts.
 This victory secured Tirana the domestic double for the 1998–99 season.

 After his spell with Tirana, Duro returned briefly to Elbasani for the 1999–2000 Albanian National Championship, where he made 11 league appearances before transferring mid-season to Vllaznia Shkodër.

-With Vllaznia, he played a further 9 league matches and scored once, helping the team to finish 4th in the league and secure qualification for the Intertoto Cup first round.
+With Vllaznia, he played a further 9 league matches and scored once.
+The team finished 4th in the league and entered the Intertoto Cup first round.

 Duro appeared in both Intertoto Cup first-round matches in June 2000 against Nea Salamis, with Vllaznia losing both legs and being eliminated 6–2 on aggregate.

-In the following season, the 2000–01 Albanian National Championship, Duro became a regular starter for Vllaznia, making 24 league appearances and scoring 5 goals, contributing to the club’s championship-winning campaign.
-During the 2000–01 Albanian Cup, Duro also scored for Vllaznia in the quarter-finals, contributing to the team's progression in the competition.
+In the 2000–01 Albanian National Championship, Duro made 24 league appearances and scored 5 goals, as Vllaznia won the league title.
+During the 2000–01 Albanian Cup, Duro also scored twice in the quarter-finals.

 In July 2001, Duro played in the UEFA Champions League first qualifying round, featuring in both legs against Icelandic side KR Reykjavík.
-He scored in both matches and was instrumental in Vllaznia's progression, as the Albanian side advanced on the away goals rule after losing 2–1 away and winning 1–0 at home.
+He scored in both matches, as Vllaznia advanced on the away goals rule after losing 2–1 away and winning 1–0 at home.
 In the second qualifying round, Vllaznia were eliminated by Turkish champions Galatasaray, losing 6–1 on aggregate.
 In the first half of the 2001–02 Albanian National Championship, Duro made 11 league appearances and scored 2 goals before leaving Albania to continue his career abroad in Turkey.